ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

 Execution Nodes
 ^^^^^^^^^^^^^^^^
 Vertical scaling an execution node will provide more forks for job execution.
 As mentioned in the example, a host with 16 GB of memory will by default, be assigned the capacity to run 137 “forks”, which at the default setting of 5 forks/job, will be able to run around 22 jobs concurrently.
 In general, scaling CPU alongside memory in the same proportion is recommended.
-Like control and hybrid nodes, there is a “capacity adjustment” on each execution instance that can be used to align actual utilization with the estimation of capacity consumption Ascender makes.
-By default, all nodes are set to the top range of the capacity Ascender estimates the node to have.
+Like control and hybrid nodes, there is a “capacity adjustment” on each execution instance that can be used to align actual utilization with the estimation of capacity consumption climber makes.
+By default, all nodes are set to the top range of the capacity climber estimates the node to have.
 If actual monitoring data reveals the node to be over-utilized, decreasing the capacity adjustment can help bring this in line with actual usage.

 Vertically scaling execution will do exactly what the user expects and increase the number of concurrent jobs an instance can run.
 One downside is that concurrently running jobs on the same execution node, while isolated from each other in the sense that they cannot access the other’s data, can impact the other's performance, if a particular job is very resource-consumptive and overwhelms the node to the extent that it degrades performance of the entire node.
 Horizontal scaling the execution plane (e.g deploying more execution nodes) can provide some additional isolation of workloads, as well as allowing administrators to assign different instances to different instance groups, which can then be assigned to Organizations, Inventories, or Job Templates.
 This can enable something like an instance group that can only be used for running jobs against a “production” Inventory, this way jobs for development do not end up eating up capacity and causing higher priority jobs to queue waiting for capacity.